-There are an estimated one million cases of food poisoning in the UK each year.
+There are an estimated 2.4 million cases of food poisoning in the UK each year.
 Whether cooking at home, or reusing leftovers, it’s important to maintain good food hygiene at Christmas by following the ‘4Cs’ of cleaning, chilling, cooking and avoiding cross-contamination.

 Christmas is a significant period of food waste.
 Love Food Hate Waste estimate over 100,000 tonnes of edible poultry, 96,000 tonnes of carrots and 710,000 tonnes of potatoes are thrown away each year in the UK.

 Thinking hygienically when storing, cooking, reusing and freezing food will help keep your Christmas safe and minimise food waste over the festive period.

 Take enough bags for your Christmas food shop so that you can keep raw and ready-to-eat food apart.
 To prevent cross-contamination, store raw meat, fish and shellfish separately from ready-to-eat food and vegetables.
 Keep these covered on the bottom shelf of your fridge.